ComputeCanada/magic_castle/docs/README.md

 ### 4.4 image

 Defines the name of the image that will be used as the base image for the cluster nodes.
-This image has to be based on CentOS 7.

-You can use a custom CentOS 7 image if you wish, but provisioning customization should be mainly done through Puppet scripting.
+You can use a custom image if you wish, but provisioning customization should be mainly done through Puppet scripting.
 Image customization is mostly envisioned as a way to accelerate the provisioning process by applying the security patches and OS updates in advance.

+**Requirements**: the operating system on the image must be CentOS 7.

 **Post Build Modification Effect**: None - if this variable is modified, existing instances will ignore the change and future instances will use the new value.